-Michigan University been given an oppor the terms and policion Program has made r have read the Student Handbook of the E Coordinated Programs in Dietetics, and understand its content. rtunity to clarify any information I do not understand.
-I agree to es contained therein, as long as I am a student in the Program.
-To promise or guarantee that upon graduation from the Program etics, nor does it insure that as a graduate of the Program, I will pation for Dietitians.
-I have abide by The I I will find I have receiv Accountability Act (H ed information regarding the Health Insurance Portability and HIPAA).
-I understand HIPAA and agree to safeguard and protect of any/all patient/client health information. the security Signed
+I, have read the Student Handbook of the Eastern Michigan University Coordinated Programs in Dietetics, and understand its content.
+I have given an opportunity to clarify any information I do not understand.
+I agree to abide by the erms and policies contained therein, as long as I am a student in the Program.
+The Program and a promise or guarantee that upon graduation from the Program I will find employn nor does it insure that as a graduate of the Program, I will pass the Registration Examination Dietitians. been e m has nent, I have received information regarding the Health Insurance Portability and Accountability Act (HIPAA).
+I understand HIPAA and agree to safeguard and protect the second confidentiality of any/all patient/client health information.
+I have also received information OSHA Bloodborne Pathogens.
+I understand and agree to follow these procedures. • Signed Date

-Please upload a scan of this signed form into your CastleBranch profile by September 16th, 2019.
+Please upload a scan of this signed form into your Viewpoint Portal by September 14th, 2021.